suparious/adult-waifu-animation/docs/NEXT_STEPS.md

 ## Current Status
 ✅ **Voice Synthesis Implemented** - Your waifus can now speak with emotion-aware voices!
+✅ **Affection/Progression System Implemented** - Build relationships from 0-100 with content unlocks!

 ## Testing the Voice Feature
 1. Start the application: `./run.sh`